je-wi/DCO_extractIssueXML/README.md

 source/
   dco_4_1.xml
 ```
-Due to limitation of filesize on github there is only one XML-file as source.
+Due to limitation of filesize on github there is only one XML-file as example.
 Usually the DCO issue files are up to 300 MB.